Khair Khāna

+Khair Khana has a land area of approximately 17.4 km2.
+It is predominantly a residential suburb about 6 km from the city's center, with a boom of high rise constructions and modern apartments, as the area has seen major redevelopments in the last 25 years.
+To its southwest is Saraye Shamali (North House) Square and the Kabul-Charikar Highway.

+Khair Khana has a number of public and private schools, mosques, business centers, banks, hospitals, wedding halls, and public parks.
+The largest shopping area is Lycee Maryam, which has many big and small businesses.

 History

-Construction of Khair Khāna began during the late 1960s and early 1970s, as a plan to expand the city of Kabul.
+Khair Khana was developed on the site of Khair Khaneh in the 1960s, as a plan to expand the city of Kabul.
 It mostly consists of regular blocks and paved road grids.
-Many of its residents are ethnic Tajiks from the provinces north of Kabul.
-Some are Pashtuns who moved into the neighborhood, history of some Pashtuns from Takhar moving in.

 Khair Khana mostly survived the ordeal of the Afghan Civil War (1992–96) which destroyed most of Kabul, with the neighborhood remaining largely intact.
 Many people from other parts of Kabul came here to take shelter.
-One of the reasons why Khair Khana was spared is because of its north-western location - it was far from the Hezb-i Islami Gulbuddin forces who were attacking the city from the south-east, and in later years the Taliban who were based to the south.